Our Purpose

 Work remains to be done to ensure that collective decisions continue to steer the local dance community towards greater recognition, practice and sharing of jazz as an Afro-descendant culture.

 Cat's Corner remains a place where our contribution to jazz culture is lived and negotiated.
-It retains its original purpose, to be a space and community that will never seize to evolve with its people.
+It retains its original purpose, to be a space and community that will never cease to evolve with its people.

 Our Organization